-- Datum is used by the Global Positioning System to understand the shifting in the coordinates.
+- The Global Positioning System uses datum to understand the shifting in the coordinates.

-- It is majorly used by the geodesists in the calculation of water body movements like tidal movements, Sea level change, and even river width changes.
+- Geodesists majorly use it to calculate water body movements like tidal movements, Sea level change, and even river width changes.

 - Datum helps in making the recurring dimensional measurements.